This series covers the topics described in this talk. This is part 2 of the series about decision making in software systems.

 ingredients-of-a-decision

-When I was preparing this talk, I spoke with Dawn Ahukanna who introduced me to the DIKW pyramid as good starting model for knowledge.
+I spoke with Dawn Ahukanna when preparing this talk.
+She introduced me to the DIKW pyramid as a good starting model for reasoning about knowledge.

 The DIKW model makes it clear that context is the bridge between data and insight.
 Data turns into information only when it’s interpreted within a relevant context, and it becomes knowledge when that information is applied repeatedly to gain experience.
 At the top of the pyramid sits wisdom, the least developed layer, demanding moral deliberation and the ability to apply knowledge across situations.